 2. Riverford Field Kitchen

-If you’re looking for seasonal, organic food, Riverford Kitchen is the place to go.
+If you are visiting Salcombe and looking for seasonal, organic food, Riverford Kitchen is the place to go.
 The vegetables and herbs used in the restaurant are picked daily from the nearby farm and field kitchen garden.
 Eating at the restaurant is a theatrical experience, with one sitting for each meal and a set menu of six to eight dishes that celebrate the seasonal produce.
 Riverford also holds events that cover everything from bread making to flower arranging.
 See their website for more information.

 3. Burgh Island

-Burgh Island is a small tidal island near the village of Bigbury-on-Sea.
+Burgh Island is a small tidal island near the village of Bigbury-on-Sea and is one of the best places to visit in Devon to visit.
 The island is closely linked with Agatha Christie and inspired her books ‘And Then There Were None’ and ‘Evil Under the Sun’, so it’s a great destination for lovers of literature.
 In low tide you can walk to the island from Bigbury-on-Sea but in high tide you have to take the hydraulic sea tractor to the island – an attraction in its own right.

 4.The Pigs Nose Inn